cryptowerk/docs.cryptowerk.com/content/tutorials/4-retrieve Seal.md

 ```

-All instructions displayed below *blockchainRegistrations* provide information on how the Cryptowerk Seal could be found in a third party blockchain explorer *bcExplorerUrls*, by how many blocks the transaction is confirmed *"atLeastThisNumberOfConfirmations": 340*, if the Seal is considered final *"isConsideredFinal": true*, and under which *"anchorHash": "535701a979848a0ef458f410912a8701e87c4fbd94e96f3f5a94ef0f0333fc135eaee7"* you could find the transaction in the respective blockchain.
+All instructions displayed below *"blockchainRegistrations"* provide information on how the Cryptowerk Seal could be found in a third party blockchain explorer *"bcExplorerUrls"*, by how many blocks the transaction is confirmed *"atLeastThisNumberOfConfirmations": 340*, if the Seal is considered final *"isConsideredFinal": true*, and under which *"anchorHash": "535701a979848a0ef458f410912a8701e87c4fbd94e96f3f5a94ef0f0333fc135eaee7"* you could find the transaction in the respective blockchain.

 So now let's look into a case where the Seal is not complete yet.
 You would receive the following repsonse: